Decorated Defect Construction of Gapless-SPT States: igSPT: d Spin Chain With Symmetry

 In fact, by exact numerical diagonalization, we find that there are two degenerate ground states if $L$ is odd and four if $L$ is even.
 If we organize them into eigenstates of $\Z_4^\Gamma$, half of them have charge 1 mod 4 and the other half have charge 3 mod 4.
 Since there are different charges, an arbitrary linear combination of them is generically not an $\Z_4^\Gamma$ eigenstate.
 However, as all of the ground states have $\Z_2^A$ charge 1, an arbitrary linear combination of them also has $\Z_2^{A}$ charge 1.

 From \eqref{Z4chargeq}, the $\Z_2^A$ charge of the ground state under PBC is always trivial, independent of the system size.
 Moreover, as we find in \eqref{Z4GammaTBC} the $\Z_2^A$ charge of the ground state under $\Z_4^\Gamma$ TBC is one, independent of the system size.
 We thus found that the \emph{relative $\Z_2^A$ charge} is size-independent, and it shows that the igSPT we constructed in \eqref{Z4Ham} is topologically nontrivial.
-Since \eqref{Z4lowenergyprop} also holds for all low energy states with energy $E-E_{\text{GS}}\ll 1$, the above proof of nontrivial $\Z_2^A$ charge of the ground state also applies to low energy states.
+Since \eqref{Z4lowenergyprop PBC} and \eqref{Z4lowenergyprop} also hold for all low energy states with energy $E-E_{\text{GS}}\ll 1$, the above proof of nontrivial $\Z_2^A$ charge of the ground state also applies to low energy states, which should be stable under perturbations.

-In summary, we have checked that using either $\Z_2^A$-TBC or $\Z_4^\Gamma$-TBC one can probe the topological nontriviality of the $\Z_4^\Gamma$ igSPT.
+In summary, we have checked that using either $\Z_2^A$-TBC or $\Z_4^\Gamma$-TBC one can probe the topological nontriviality of the $\Z_4^\Gamma$ igSPT. \footnote{We need to show that the symmetry features shown in this section is stable under deformation.
+It was noticed in \cite{2019arXiv190506969V} that if the deformation leads to an accidental symmetry $H$ which has a mixed anomaly with $\Z_4^\Gamma$, then the properties in this section can change due to the mixed anomaly.
+Assuming such accidental symmetry is the only mechanism that can change the symmetry properties in this section (which is a common lore, and has been discussed recently in \cite{Dumitrescu:2023hbe}), we therefore need to demand that the deformation does not lead to any such accidental symmetry. }